jaiparker79/Alma_Link_Checker/README.md

 Other error values (e.g. "401 Not authorised", "403 Forbidden") are not flagged by this script.

 ### Output
-It will produce a CSV file of the broken links named broken-links.csv This report file contains one column, the MMS ID of the Portfolio containing the broken link.
+It will produce a CSV file of MMS IDs named broken-links.csv This report file contains two column, the MMS ID of the Portfolio containing the broken link and the Error Code identified.